golioth/developer-training/website/docs/golioth-exploration/README.md

 * Understand the interface options in the Golioth Web Console
 * Flash pre-compiled firmware to a device
-* Provisioning the device with credentials to securely connect to the Golioth
+* Provision the device with credentials to securely connect to the Golioth
 * Send time-series data and stateful data
 * View device logs remotely
 * Update fleet settings